briandrum/codes.forchagrin.com/_chapters/chapter-953-evergreen-cemetery.md

 10. _(j)_ There shall be no burials on Sundays nor legal holidays.

 11. _(k)_ The Village must receive 12-hour notice (one business day) for an interment.
-There will be no burials after 12:00 p.m. (noon) on Saturdays.\
+There will be no burials after 12:00 p.m. (noon) on Saturdays.
-(Ord.
-2017-14.
-Passed 3-13-17.)

-12. _(l)_ Columbarium 1 niches are 12″ long, 12″ high and 12″ wide.
-A single urn
-maximum dimension may be 11″ wide by 11″ high by 11″ long.
-For two urns, the maximum dimension for each urn is 5″ wide by 5″ long by 11″ high.
-Columbarium 3 niches are 12″ wide by 14″ long by 12″ high.
-Maximum dimension for a single urn is 11″ wide by 11″ high by 13″ long.
-The maximum for each urn when there are two urns is 5″ wide by 6″ long by 11″ high.\
-(Ord.
-2020-40.
-Passed 9-14-20.)
+12. _(l)_ The niche is 12″ long, 12″ wide, and 12″ high.
+For two urns, each one must measure less than 5″ wide, 5″ long, and 11″ tall.
+For one urn, it shall measure 11″ long, 11″ wide, and 11″ tall or less.

-13. _(m)_ Engraving of the face plate is $350.00 for one name and $525.00 for two names.
+13. _(m)_ Engraving of the face plate is $400.00 for one name and $575.00 for two names.
 All engraving is done through the Village.
 Only the name and date of birth & death are permitted on the face plate.